How do parents or teachers perform testing and assign grades to students using the ULAT curriculum?

 The answer to this question will depend on who is doing the evaluation of the student.
 Normally, the primary elements that contribute to assigning a student a grade are as follows:

 2. Oral or written tests (focusing on discrete skills)

 However, who is evaluating the student?
 Is it a trained world language teacher, a classroom teacher who does not speak the language being taught or a parent who similarly does not speak the language in question?
-There will be a big difference between how many of these elements the parent, the non-language teacher and the trained language teacher will be able to take into consideration in light of their respective knowledge or lack of knowledge of the language.
+There will be a big difference between how many of the above-mentioned elements that the parent, the non-language teacher and the trained language teacher will be able to take into consideration in light of their respective knowledge or lack of knowledge of the language.

 SUGGESTIONS FOR PARENTS SUPERVISING HOMESCHOOLERS